awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-analytics.rst

 Add AWS Resource Configuration
 ------------------------------

 #.
 The Amplify CLI creates and updates an AWS resources configuration :file:`awsconfiguration.json` file for each configured feature.
-This file needs to be added to your Xcode project just once and the Amplify CLI will keep it in sync as you add features to your project.
+This file needs to be added to your Xcode project just once.
+The Amplify CLI keeps it in sync as you add features to your project.

 #.
 In the Finder, navigate to the folder containing your app :file:`.xcodeproj` file.
-From there, drag and drop :code:`awsconfiguration.json` into Xcode under the top Project Navigator folder (the folder name should match your Xcode project name).
+From there, drag :code:`awsconfiguration.json` to Xcode under the top Project Navigator folder (the folder name should match your Xcode project name).

 #.
-In the :guilabel:`Options` dialog box that appears, uncheck :guilabel:`Copy items if needed`.
-Choose :guilabel:`Create groups`, then choose :guilabel:`Next`.
+In the :guilabel:`Options` dialog box that appears, clear the :guilabel:`Copy items if needed` check box.
+Choose :guilabel:`Create groups`, and then choose :guilabel:`Next`.

 #.
 Choose :guilabel:`Finish`.